mongodb/specifications/source/max-staleness/max-staleness.rst

 By default there is no maximum staleness.

-A driver connected to a replica set requires that maxStalenessSeconds be absent, or be at least 90 seconds and at least heartbeatFrequencyMS + idleWritePeriodMS.
+A driver connected to a replica set requires that maxStalenessSeconds be absent, or be at least smallestMaxStalenessSeconds (90 seconds) and at least heartbeatFrequencyMS + idleWritePeriodMS.
 The exact mechanism for enforcement is defined in the Server Selection Spec.

 Besides configuring maxStalenessSeconds in the connection string,